 Find & compare on-demand or live online Power BI courses.
 We’ve chosen 0 of the best Power BI courses from the top training providers to help you find the perfect fit.

-Learn how to easily create measures to find SUM, COUNT, MAX, and more with a click of a button.
+Learn how to easily create measures to calculate SUM, COUNT, MAX, and more with the click of a button.
 Make the best use of the mysterious filter context and use Power BI’s DAX language to power your data visualizations.
-You’ll also get tips on which Power BI experts to follow to gain the knowledge that will transform you into an expert at your workplace.
+You’ll also get tips on which Power BI experts to follow to gain the knowledge that will help you become an expert in your workplace.

 Learn to seamlessly move raw data from an Excel spreadsheet to Microsoft BI for analysis in this two-day, basic-level class.
 Students build on their basic Excel knowledge to model the data then create and publish reports.
 Participants also master colors, text boxes, interactions, and other data visualization tools.
 Additionally, students examine sharing and publishing issues, including dashboards, workplaces, and personal gateways.